(If printing catalogue, select auto portrait)

 There is a huge difference in the clay.
-Our cookable clay is “refractory”, meaning it can be used directly on the stovetop at low temperature for slow cooking.
-The clay is able to absorb the heat without physically expanding and cracking.
+Our Cookable clay is “refractory”, meaning it can be used directly on the stovetop at low temperature for slow cooking.
+The clay is able to absorb the heat without physically expanding so much that it cracks.
 The clay we use for our Stoneware serving pieces is not refractory, meaning it cannot be used on the stovetop (though it can go in the oven).
 With every order of a Cookable Tagine, we include a sheet explaining the difference in clays as well as care instructions and a few recipes.

 15. What is crazing and will it happen on Le Souk Ceramique pieces?

 Crazing does not occur on our new Stoneware, but it will always happen on our Cookable Clay Tagines, since this refractory clay is still considered to react like Earthenware.
 When heated and/or cooled, the tagine will expand or contract ever so slightly, while the glaze cannot.
 Glaze is essentially a layer of melted glass and there is no elasticity to glaze.
 Crazing is the micro fissures in the glaze that appear with thermal expansion.
 It’s inherent in all earthenware and not considered a defect.
-It’s not a matter of hygienic safety but more aesthetic value but it is unavoidable on our Tagines.
+Crazing is not a matter of hygienic safety but rather aesthetic value, though it is unavoidable on our Tagines.

 16. Are your items safe for the dishwasher, microwave, oven and freezer?
 Care instructions?